sds/scss-lint/README.md

 Install the
 [Sublime scss-lint plugin](https://sublime.wbond.net/packages/SublimeLinter-contrib-scss-lint).

+### Atom

+Install the [Atom scss-lint plugin](https://atom.io/packages/linter-scss-lint).
+It is a part of the [`atomlinter`](https://atom.io/users/atomlinter) project, so if you are already using other linter plugins, you can keep them in one place.

 ## Git Integration

 If you'd like to integrate `scss-lint` into your Git workflow, check out our